kasselouris/Complex-Data-Management/spatial_networks/README.md

 ## topK_NRA.py

 Based on the Californias Road Network above we find the best meeting node for a set of starting nodes.
-The best meeting node must selected so as the max shortest path distance from a starting node to this node is optimized.
+The best meeting node must selected so as the max shortest path distance from a starting node to this node is the smallest possible.
 Dijkstras shortest path and top K NRA algorithm are used.